Sunday, November 6, 2011

 Weiner "victim" of poor lying skills

-Weiner gave a series of embarrassing news conferences and interviews in which he tried to pull a Clinton ("it depends on what the definition of 'is' is," etc.) and instead wound up pulling a mix between a bad imitation of George W. Bush's SNL version of bungling the English language (dignitude), and a kid with chocolate smeared all over his mouth telling you he didn't eat the candy.
+Weiner gave a series of embarrassing news conferences and interviews in which he tried to pull a Clinton ("it depends on what the definition of 'is' is," etc.) and instead wound up looking like a kid with chocolate smeared all over his mouth telling you he didn't eat the candy.
 He actually said in an interview with NBC when asked if the photo was or was not of his body below the waist, "I can't say with certitude that it's not me."

 And so today the Congressman has now confessed it was his doing all along (gasp!).
 In predictable fashion, the liberal media began bestowing victim status upon Representative Weiner, though he already trotted out the "V-word" himself last week.
 "I was the victim of a prank," he said.